 Benzene is prepared from ethyne by the process of cyclic polymerization.
 In this process, Ethyne is passed through a red-hot iron tube at 873 K. The ethyne molecule then undergoes cyclic polymerization to form benzene.

-Benzene can be prepared from aromatic acids through their decarboxylation.
-In this process sodium salt of the benzoic acid (sodium benzoate) is heated with soda lime to produce benzene along with sodium carbonate.
+Benzene can be prepared from aromatic acids through decarboxylation reaction.
+In this process, the sodium salt of the benzoic acid (sodium benzoate) is heated with soda lime to produce benzene along with sodium carbonate.

 Benzene can be prepared from phenols too through their reduction.
-In this process vapors of phenol are passed over heated zinc dust.
+In this process vapours of phenol are passed over heated zinc dust.
 Zinc dust reduces them to form benzene.